Antonio da Correggio

-Antonio Allegri da Correggio (August 1489 – 5 March 1534), usually known as just Correggio (/kəˈrɛdʒioʊ/, also /kɒˈ-/, /-dʒoʊ/, /it/), was an Italian Renaissance painter who was the foremost painter of the Parma school of the High Renaissance, who was responsible for some of the most vigorous and sensuous works of the sixteenth century.
+Antonio Allegri da Correggio (August 1489 – 5 March 1534), usually known as just Correggio (/kəˈrɛdʒioʊ/, also /kɒˈ-/, /-dʒoʊ/, /it/), was an Italian Renaissance painter who was the foremost painter of the Parma school of the High Renaissance, and was responsible for some of the most vigorous and sensuous works of the sixteenth century.
 In his use of dynamic composition, illusionistic perspective and dramatic foreshortening, Correggio prefigured the Baroque art of the seventeenth century and the Rococo art of the eighteenth century.
 He is considered a master of chiaroscuro.

 Early life

 Antonio Allegri was born in Correggio, a small town near Reggio Emilia.
 His date of birth is uncertain (around 1489).
 His father was a merchant.
 Otherwise little is known about Correggio's early life or training.
 It is, however, often assumed that he had his first artistic education from his father's brother, the painter Lorenzo Allegri.

 In 1503–1505, he was apprenticed to Francesco Bianchi Ferrara in Modena, where he probably became familiar with the classicism of artists like Lorenzo Costa and Francesco Francia, evidence of which can be found in his first works.
 After a trip to Mantua in 1506, he returned to Correggio, where he stayed until 1510.
 To this period is assigned the Adoration of the Child with St. Elizabeth and John, which shows clear influences from Costa and Mantegna.
 In 1514, he probably finished three tondos for the entrance of the church of Sant'Andrea in Mantua, and then returned to Correggio, where, as an independent and increasingly renowned artist, he signed a contract for the Madonna altarpiece in the local monastery of St. Francis (now in the Dresden Gemäldegalerie).

 One of his sons, Pomponio Allegri, became an undistinguished painter.
 Both father and son occasionally referred to themselves using the Latinized form of the family name, Laeti.